-Believe it or not, burglars who break into homes do not always take the most obvious items.
-You may expect burglars to steal lots of jewelry or an entertainment system, but that isn’t always the case.
-In some instances, burglars have been known to steal everything from family pets to large kitchen appliances.
+You may expect burglars to steal expensive jewelry or an entertainment system—but thieves aren’t always after the most obvious items.
+In fact, thieves have stolen everything from family pets to maple syrup.
 Don’t believe us?
-Keep reading for all the weird details.
+Keep reading to get the details.

-Do you know of stranger items stolen from homes?
+Do you know of stranger items stolen from homes and businesses in your area?
 Please share in the comments.